Chisholm Trail Museum and Horizon Hill

 Bridging the Chisholm Trail through Indian Territory

 Now on exhibit at the Chisholm Trail Museum is Bridging the Chisholm Trail through Indian Territory.
 The largest exhibit ever constructed at the museum, it emphasizes the history of the Chisholm Trail as it relates to Indian Territory and present-day north-central Oklahoma.
 During museum hours visitors may also tour the Pioneer Village, which includes two log cabins, a one-room schoolhouse, a church, and one of Kingfisher’s first banks.
-Admission to the Chisholm Trail Museum also includes admission to Horizon Hill, located just the street.
+Admission to the Chisholm Trail Museum also includes admission to Horizon Hill, located just across the street.

 This site is an affiliate of the Oklahoma Historical Society, and is managed by Chisholm Trail Museum, Inc. For more information, visit the Chisholm Trail Museum’s website at www.ctokmuseum.org.